 Hawaii Island Recovery’s EMDR Webinar Recap

-The more we learn about substance abuse, and addictive behaviors like gambling, anorexia, bulimia, and other destructive, unhealthy activities, the more quickly we address the issues that undermine quality of life.
+The more we learn about substance abuse, and addictive behaviors like gambling, anorexia, bulimia, and other destructive, unhealthy activities, the more quickly we address the issues that undermine the quality of life.

 Hawaii Island Recovery (HIR) recently released its full webinar describing the proven, documented benefits of Eye Movement Desensitization and Reprocessing (EMDR) featuring expert and authority Fernando Manon taking questions from viewers.